 Fortunately, Windows users can disable automatic updates in just a few easy steps.
 Keep reading to learn how to stop Chrome updates on Windows.

 The most common way to stop chrome from updating on Windows is to use the System Configuration Utility (also known as MSConfig).

 - Open the Run prompt.
 You can do this by using the keyboard shortcut Windows key + R or searching for Run using Cortana.

 - Once it opens, type msconfig and hit Enter.

-- You’ll want to look for the two following items: Google Update Service (gupdate) and Google Update Service (gupdatem).
-To find them, it may be easier to check Hide all Microsoft services or click on the Service column header to sort the list alphabetically.
+- Look for the two following items: Google Update Service (gupdate) and Google Update Service (gupdatem).
+To find them easily, it may be easier to either check Hide all Microsoft services or click on the Service column header to sort the list alphabetically.

 - Uncheck both Google items and click OK.